teambit/bit/scopes/dependencies/dependency-resolver/dependency-resolver.docs.md

 The hierarchy in a descending order:

-1. Policies set by the `component.json` file of an "ejected" component (`bit eject-conf <component-id>`)
+1. Policies set by Variants (`@teambit/variants`) and the `component.json` files of "ejected" components (these two sources are merged by Variants).
-2. Policies set by 'variants' (at the workspace configuration file, nested under 'variant')
+2. Policies set by various extensions/aspects (using `registerDependencyPolicy`)
-3. Policies set by the workspace (at the root-level)
+3. Policies set by the environment (using `getDependencies`)
-4. Policies set by various extensions/aspects (using `registerDependencyPolicy`)
+4. Bit’s automated dependency detections, and policies set by the Dependency Resolver at the workspace configuration root-level.

-5. Policies set by the environment (using `getDependencies`)
+> Learn more about how the Variants aspect selects and merges policies that were set using it, [here](https://bit.dev/teambit/workspace/variants)

-6. Bit’s internal dependency calculations
+> Use the `bit dependencies <component-id>` command to understand the calculations and interactions that resolved in the generated dependency graph of a specific component.

 ### Select a package manager